 "It Came from Goo Lagoon" wasn't too bad by post-movie standards but the townspeople were idiots.
 Despite Sandy's warnings of how the goo was dangerous, they played with it anyway.
 It's amazing how the town is still standing.

 "Kenny the Cat" has a pretty bad one.
 SpongeBob has a new hero named Kenny who is a cat whose "superpower" (I guess) is to hold his breath for long amounts of time.
 Everyone in Bikini Bottom is impressed with this person.
-Sandy, a fellow land-born mammal, believes he's a fake because he doesn't talk while he holds his breath.
-SpongeBob later finds him in a bathroom taking out an oxygen tank and breathing from it and, despite being a Broken Pedestal, keeps the whole thing a secret.
+However, SpongeBob later finds him in a bathroom taking out an oxygen tank and breathing from it and, despite finding him to be a Broken Pedestal, keeps the whole thing a secret.
 Kenny eventually is unable to hold on to his breath any longer and, in front of everyone in the Krusty Krab, takes out an oxygen tank to breathe from.
 Everyone in the crowd, who clearly knows that his power is to hold his breath for a long time, takes away every gift they gave him and boos him away.
 What logic.